SimonKmr/WI-CaCs/Unit5-Reading2-communication media repertoires- dealing with the multiplicccity of media choices.md

 # Introduction

-- Organizations rely on information tech to supporr flexibility in processes
+- Organizations rely on information tech to support flexibility in processes
 - enables coworking while being separated in groups and various locations
 - Technologies for coworking increase, starting with mobile phones and instant messaging -> now multiple media environments